 Cryo-electron microscopy (Cryo-EM) is a technique that uses accelerated electrons as illumination source for biological samples.
 To minimize radiation damage, the sample is kept at cryogenic temperatures and the electron dose has to be low – resulting in noisy images.
-However, the enormous progress in hardware development and image processing over the past few years has made the technique available to solve near-atomic-resolution protein structures.
+However, the enormous progress in hardware development and image processing in the last decade has made the technique available to solve near-atomic-resolution protein structures.
 And the technological progress is ongoing: With even better instruments and software the size and resolution limit will be pushed further down.

 Today, Cryo-EM does not replace but rather complements X-ray crystallography as structural biology technique[2,3].

 The surfactant Amphipol A8-35 stabilizes membrane proteins in a detergent-free aqueous solution and is therefore a useful additive for sample preparation in Cryo-EM.

 Glaeser (2016) How good can cryo-EM become?
 Nature Methods 13:28.

 Beniac et al. (2017) Structure of the Ebola virus glycoprotein spike within the virion envelope at 11 Å resolution.
 Sci.
 Rep. DOI: 10.1038/srep46374.

 Lokareddy et al. (2017) Portal protein functions akin to a DNA-sensor that couples genome-packaging to icosahedral capsid maturation.
 Nat.
 Commun.
 DOI: 10.1038/ncomms14310.